4g/sign_language_kaggle/src/experiments.md

     - do an end to end submission (separate keypoint extraction + normalization outside)

 TODO
-    - temporal center crop
+    - temporal center crop +
     - AI4BHARAT OPEN HANDS GOLDEN PAPER (aug, norm, massive dataset): https://arxiv.org/pdf/2110.05877.pdf
-    - normalize with some fixed body points like shoulders or neck to be at center of video
+    - normalize with some fixed body points like shoulders or neck to be at center of video +
-    - shear transform
+    - shear transform +
-    - smaller set of keypoints
+    - smaller set of keypoints +

+changing val makes accuracy .82 : .70 at 90 epochs.

+Things to do with dates
+1. Refactor code slightly - 4
+2. write script to visualize errors and test model on live camera - 3
+3. + Better Normalization - 0
+4. + remove frames with both hands as NA ???
+5. separate NA parts and give them separate embeddings - 1
+6. better embedder for keypoints before sending them to attention layer
+7. + chose keypoints - 2
+8. experiment with larger network
+9. external dataset

+16/04 --
+10. distance, angles etc features
+11. determine misperforming classes
+12. larger embedding layer
+13. give separate embedding to NA